 In my spare time I love to learn new things in the areas of open source, virtualization, Linux and IT security.
 Like most other geeks I read and watch Scifi stuff whenever I have the time to.

-In addition I try to contribute to the open source community by publishing own tools, submitting bug reports, participating in discussions (e.g. the latest WHOIS protocol debate), writing tutorials, translating documents from English to German and vice versa (e.g. for the Xen community) and help out in various message boars.
+In addition I try to contribute to the open source community by publishing own tools, submitting bug reports and patches, participating in discussions (e.g. the latest WHOIS protocol debate), writing tutorials, translating documents from English to German and vice versa (e.g. for the Xen community) and help out in various message boards.
 I am always willing to learn, but at the same time want to share the little knowledge I already gained.

 This blog was created for sharing the stuff I have in mind.
 Most of the blog entries will be about Linux, open source or IT security.
 Please feel free to contact me if you have any feedback, questions or simply want to drop a short notice.